battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 This does exactly what you might expect: It reads the character "/" and then a `value` as defined before.

 I mentioned earlier that parser functions either return the value or fail.
 In most imperative programming languages, failing usually means that some kind of error or exception will be thrown.
-Our parsers work a bit differently: Haskell has an datatype called `Either` that represents values with two possibilities called `Left` and `Right`.
+Our parsers work a bit differently: Haskell has a special type called `Either` that represents values with two possibilities called `Left` and `Right`.
 By convention, `Left` is used to hold an error value and `Right` is used to hold a correct value.
 You'll see in a minute how that looks.

 Let's confirm in Haskell's REPL that our parsers work.
 For this we'll use the `parse` helper function that expects the following parameters: the parser to execute, a context name (that we'll just leave empty) and the input string.